alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/layout_tree.pdf

 As already mentioned this is a compile time tree.
-The idea of the tree mapping is now to extend this modell to a compile time tree with run time annotations representing the repetition of branches and to define tree operations which create new trees of the old ones while providing methods to translate tree coordinates from one tree to another.
+The idea of the tree mapping is now to extend this model to a compile time tree with run time annotations representing the repetition of branches and to define tree operations which create new trees out of the old ones while providing methods to translate tree coordinates from one tree to another.

 Best is to see this by an example.
 First of all the user domain needs to be represented as such an annotated tree, too.
-Let's assume an user domain of :math:`128 \times 64`:
+Let's assume a user domain of :math:`128 \times 64`:

 .. only:: html